top of page

 6. Establish Your Mobile Service

 Your mobile service is your business's storefront.
-Acquire a suitable vehicle, such as a van or an RV, and customize it to reflect your brand’s identity.
-Ensure it's compliant with legal and safety requirements and set up the interior with the necessary equipment for a comfortable and efficient workspace.
+You will need a suitable vehicle, such as a car, bus, van, or RV, and customize it to reflect your brand’s identity.
+If you plan to administer IVs inside the mobile clinic, you will need to ensure it's compliant with legal and safety requirements and set up the interior with the necessary equipment for a comfortable and efficient workspace.
+Not everyone chooses to deliver care inside a vehicle.
+In fact, many will deliver IV therapy to a client's home, office, or other event venue.

 7. Market Your Mobile IV Hydration Business